 Vision Problems in Children

 Many parents have wondered how we check vision on young children.
 Some even think we must be guessing at their child’s visual performance.
 When adults think of measuring visual performance, they usually remember reading letters or symbols on an eye chart.
 For adults and older children, measuring visual acuity on an eye chart is usually fairly straightforward and accurate.
-But for infants, toddlers, and pre-reading pre-schoolers it is more challenging.
-At school age, most children can participate with testing on an eye chart.
+However, for infants, toddlers, and pre-reading preschoolers, it is more challenging.
+At school age, most children can participate in testing on an eye chart.
 The goal is to identify children with vision issues, whether they are medical eye issues or just a need for glasses.

-For preschool-aged children, often around the age of 3, we can start to truly measure visual acuity by doing matching games on the eye chart with either symbols of letters.
+For preschool-aged children, often around the age of 3, we can start to truly measure visual acuity by doing matching games on the eye chart with either symbols or letters.
 By using easily recognizable letters and doing matching, even children who do not yet know their letters can participate.
 If this testing is done carefully and correctly, the measured vision on the eye chart is actually quite accurate.
 Don’t worry if your young child does not measure 20/20 on the eye chart right away.
 They could still be in the normal range for their age and will continue to improve over time.
 Ask your eye doctor if you aren’t sure or are worried about their vision testing results.
 Thereafter, by early grade school, things get easier and most children are able to cooperate and help us accurately measure their vision.

 The pediatric ophthalmologist will perform a comprehensive eye exam looking to identify any potential vision loss that might be reversible if caught and treated early in childhood (amblyopia).
 We can also check for any need for glasses that might help the child see better and function their best at school and in life.
-Some children who fail vision screenings will test normal on a formal eye exam and not even need glasses.
+Some children who fail vision screenings will test normally on a formal eye exam and not even need glasses.
 But if they fail a screening, it is vital to check and be sure.

 Even if a child does not fail a vision screening, there may be other potential signs of eye or vision trouble that would merit a visit to see us.
 These would include crossing or wandering eyes, excessive squinting or blinking, difficulty with reading or near tasks, difficulty seeing things far away, eye redness or pain, or excessive eye rubbing.
-If you have these concerns or others, bring them on in and get checked.
+If you have these concerns or others, bring them up and get checked.

 (Note that this discussion is different than how we check small children for their glasses measurements.
 For more information on that, see Dr. Weed’s video on retinoscopy on our Facebook page).